A year after Thai coup, stability trumps growth for business

 On May 22 the military took control, detaining hundreds of politicians and activists on both sides of the divide and dissolving the protests.
 Investors welcomed the calm imposed on Thailand's febrile politics, and the stock market rallied.

-Coup leader and Prime Minister General Prayuth Chan-ocha reiterated on Friday that the army had to step in.

-"We tried everything...
-How else could we have responded?" he told the nation in a weekly televised address.
-"We cannot fix the past but we can build for the future and the present."

-Heavy-handed tactics by the military and police since have ensured that the junta, officially known as the National Council for Peace and Order, has ruled largely unchallenged.
+Heavy-handed tactics by the military and police since the coup have ensured that the junta, or National Council for Peace and Order, has ruled largely unchallenged.

-Human Rights Watch, in a statement on Friday, said the junta had systematically repressed human rights throughout the country by banning political activity, censoring the media and trying dissidents in military tribunals.

-"One year since the military coup, Thailand is a political dictatorship with all power in the hands of one man," said Brad Adams, Asia director at Human Rights Watch.

 VOTE DELAYED

-Prayuth has talked much about healing Thailand's deep political divisions.
-Reconciliation is a mantra in his weekly Friday televised address, "Returning Happiness to the People".
+Coup leader and Prime Minister General Prayuth Chan-ocha has talked much about healing Thailand's deep political divisions.
+Reconciliation is a mantra in his weekly televised Friday evening address "Returning Happiness to the People".

 When asked to comment on the military's year in power this week, he said: "I am satisfied but I am not proud."

-Critics say politics are simply on hold and that divisions remain as sharp as ever.
-They say the blueprint for Thailand in a new draft constitution is an attempt by Prayuth and the powers that back him to prevent a comeback by former prime minister Thaksin Shinawatra and his allies.
+Critics say politics are simply on hold under a regime that bans political gatherings, and that divisions remain as sharp as ever.
+They say the blueprint for Thailand in a new draft constitution is an attempt by Prayuth and the powers that back him to prevent a comeback by ousted former Prime Minister Thaksin Shinawatra and his allies.

 The junta on Tuesday delayed a planned election by at least six months to August 2016, to allow a referendum on the new charter.